 This course examines how ethnicity, gender, sexual orientation, and other cultural factors influence psychological experience, expectations for therapy and the therapeutic relationship.
 Emphasis will be on developing a fuller appreciation for the complexities of cultural factors both in students’ own lives and those of persons from different backgrounds.

 This course provides an introduction to the major theories and techniques of play therapy as it is used to address a wide variety of clinical problems, in both individual and family settings.
 Classes include: lecture, class discussion, exploration of materials, practice of techniques, and viewing of videotape presentations by current leaders in the field.
-Prerequisite: PSYG 500.
-Prior completion of PSYG 514 recommended but not required.
+Prerequisites: PSYG 500, PSYG 514.

 Reviews normal adolescent development and the psychological and psychosocial problems commonly experienced during this phase of life.
 Problems to be discussed will include: delinquency, drug abuse, violence, eating disorders, depression, and suicide.
 Though a variety of approaches will be considered, the family systems model will be emphasized.
-Prior completion of PSYG 608 recommended but not required.
+Prerequisites: PSYG 514, PSYG 608).